gondsuryaprakash/chatgptwithGolang/readme.md

 ### API Kyes

-For the Api Key you need to take api's key from [OpenApi](https://platform.openai.com/account/api-keys)
+For the Api Key you need to take api's key from [OpenApi](https://platform.openai.com/account/api-keys) and put in .env file.

+Happy Coding

+Thanks !!